-Please ensure that you have completed and submitted your health history form to us as soon as possible, or within two days of surgery.
+Please ensure that you have completed and returned your health history form to us at least 7 business days before your surgery.

-Our nursing staff may contact you prior to your surgery either via call or text message.
+Our nursing staff will contact you 1 to 2 business days prior to your surgery.
 Please have your telephone handy.
+It is very important for your safety that our nurses talk with you before your admission.